 Transfer the contents of the pan to a sheet of wax or parchment paper and sort through, setting the coated nuts to one side and the remaining sugar to the other.

-Place the remaining pink sugar in the saucepan and add the last third of the sugar with more food coloring and enough water to moisten it.
+Place the remaining pink sugar in the saucepan and add the last third of the sugar with more food colouring and enough water to moisten it.
 Allow to melt and bring to 255°F / 124°C. Return the nuts to the frying pan and pour in the syrup when it reaches the right temperature, stirring constantly.

 At this, the third stage, the syrup coats the pink nuts well.